There was a loud splash behind her, and a few seconds later, something warm was around her waist.

 Brooke sucked in a breath.
 “You can help me by putting on some pants.”

 “Shit.”
 She turned and watched as he snatched up one of her blankets and hastily draped it across his lap, holding it in place with his hand.
-“Sorry, nobody needs that.”
+“Sorry.”

-She just laughed again and went to hobble up the two flights of stairs to her room.
+She just laughed again and went to hobble up the stairs to her room.
 Brooke was on the landing at the top of the first set when his deep voice carried up to her.
 “Let me know if you need anything, Miss Foster.”

 “I will, thank you.”